holloway/mahara-mobile/README.md

     npm run build

-And then use the `./www/` output directory as a Phonegap project (`cordova run android`), or run,
+The `./www/` output directory will be a static website, intended to be packaged as a Phonegap project.

+For basic debug you can serve this directory up from a static file webserver,

    npm run devwebserver

-...to use it in your browser.
-Note that as certain plugins aren't available some features are disabled for browser use.
+Note: Phonegap plugins aren't available in the browser and so feature using these won't be available.

+### Android Build

+To wrap as a Phonegap project, then run

+    npm run cordova-init

+Then for Android first install dependencies (Ubuntu 16.04),

+    sudo add-apt-repository -y ppa:webupd8team/java
+    sudo add-apt-repository ppa:paolorotolo/android-studio
+    sudo apt-get update
+    sudo apt-get install oracle-java7-installer oracle-java7-set-default
+    apt-get install android-sdk android-emulator android-studio

+Next run,

+    /opt/android-studio/bin/studio.sh

+Click through the wizard, then,

+    npm run cordova-init-android1
+    npm run cordova-init-android2

+Then see if it's all working by,

+    npm run cordova-run-android

 ## Troubleshooting